As you can probably imagine, I was ridiculously excited to hear that Gretchen Rubin had a new book coming out this year, Better Than Before.

 This one is all about habits (if you. . .hadn’t guessed that from the subtitle) and it was so ridiculously motivating and inspiring to me.
 My working in the morning – which has come to a dead stop with a new baby – was in part inspired by this book.

-I thought the book might focus on specific habits, but instead it’s really a guide to how to implement (or break) the habits that are important to you, whether those are diet and exercise, family and relationship-related, work or travel or budgeting.
+I thought Better Than Before by Gretchen Rubin might focus on specific habits, but instead it’s really a guide to how to implement (or break) the habits that are important to you, whether those are diet and exercise, family and relationship-related, work or travel or budgeting.

 She starts out with four categories of people – Upholder (follows through on both internal and external obligations), Questioner (questions rules and accepts them only if they make sense), Obliger (great at following through for other people but struggles to keep commitments to themselves) Rebles (resists rules both from others and themselves).

-As the book goes on, she describes different methods and how they work for different personality types.
+As Better Than Before goes on, she describes different methods and how they work for different personality types.

 And she is pretty exhaustive in all the different methods for maintaining good habits and breaking the ones you don’t want to have anymore.
 I felt like I learned so many good strategies and rereading helped me remember them better.

-I feel like I’m making this sound kind of dull and textbook-y, but it was FASCINATING.
+I feel like I’m making this sound kind of dull and textbook-y, but Better Than Before was FASCINATING.
 She had tons of interesting stories and examples, and it was one of the most compelling books I’d read in ages.
 I highly highly recommend it.

-I listed this as one of my favorite books I read last year and I wouldn’t be surprised if it ended up being on my 2015 list too.
+I listed Better Than Before as one of my favorite books I read last year and I wouldn’t be surprised if it ended up being on my 2015 list too.
 Is that allowed?